-07 Sep Should I Move To Hilton Head, SC Or Myrtle Beach, SC?
+07 Sep Should I Move To Hilton Head Or Myrtle Beach?

 South Carolina has a lot to offer.
 From miles and miles of golden coastline and marshlands to charming small towns full of rich history, you’ll never run out of things to do and sights to see.
 The state has the perfect balance of city and country.
 Now throw in access to beaches and mountains and it’s the perfect place for young families, singles, and retirees to settle down.